andrewle8/Bastion/Rotation-Development.md

 Bastion offers you alternative rotation development methods such as Spell conditions, or enabling you to write logic trees like most already are comfortable with.

-A few examples of how you may implement Spell conditions is as follows
+A few examples of how you may implement Spell conditions are as follows

 With an APL